This site is old. It has developed. Please see howtobenow.online

 Making Life Safe

+Humans have houses of stone, and have eliminated anything which could eat us alive.
 Humans live in rooms, where smells don't change, and most things don't move or make noises (except on that curious invention the TV screen).
 Rooms are safe.
-In rooms we don't need evolutions' safeguard to secure our survival.
+In rooms we don't need evolutions safeguard to secure our survival.
+We need abstract abilities to be secure in our modern world.
 And we feel unsafe in the world we have created for abstract psychological reasons.

-Modern humans could start enjoying all the advantages, the positive side effects of broadbanding.
+Modern humans could start enjoying all the positive side effects of broadbanding.
 Broadband sensing is useless for getting on in life, and doing things, but it is very effective against pointless abstract thought.